 This bill establishes a budget for various agricultural and broadband development agencies in Minnesota, including the Department of Agriculture and the Board of Animal Health, with appropriations for fiscal years 2026 and 2027.
-It details specific funding allocations for programs such as soil health financial assistance, livestock compensation, crop damage compensation, and meat processing support.
-The bill allows the commissioner to use a portion of these funds for administrative costs and permits the carryover of unencumbered balances into subsequent fiscal years.
-Additionally, it proposes policy and technical changes to enhance agricultural growth, including funding for mental health outreach for agricultural workers and grants for food access programs.
+It details funding allocations for programs such as soil health financial assistance, livestock compensation, and meat processing support, while allowing the commissioner to use a portion of these funds for administrative costs.
+The bill also introduces new programs aimed at enhancing agricultural growth and mental health outreach for agricultural workers, alongside reporting requirements for accountability in fund usage.

 Statutes affected: 1st Engrossment: 17.133, 18C.005, 41A.16, 326B.198